Holographic metals at finite volume: A Details of the model

-with $S=s\,\sigma$ the local entropy density of the star.
+with $S=s\,\sigma=\tilde{S}/m$ the local entropy density of the star.
 Notice that this is not the expected result for the variational principle of the Schutz model, as it differs by the $T\,S$ term.
-This term corresponds to a total derivative, $\nabla_\mu(\sigma \theta u^\mu s)=-T\,S$; thus, it does not affect the equations of motion but defines the boundary condition of the ensemble~\cite{Brown:1993}, which will be important when computing the free energy in Appendix~\ref{app:free_energy}.
+This term corresponds to a total derivative, $\nabla_\mu(\sigma \theta u^\mu s)=-T\,S$; thus, it does not affect the equations of motion but defines the boundary condition of the ensemble~\cite{Brown:1993}, which will be important when computing the grand canonical potential in Appendix B.